Font size

 Each reflects the unique operational context, priorities, culture and strengths of the organisation involved, while also requiring clear evidence, reflection and accountability.
 That is part of what makes the process valuable.
 The assessment journey often helps organisations better understand where social value activity already exists across their business, where it is becoming embedded operationally, and where there are opportunities to strengthen delivery further over time.

-Patron recognition has not yet been awarded, but the continued progression of organisations now including Lidl GB, joining Sodexo UK & Ireland, Mitie, M Group Highways and Birmingham Metropolitan College at Ambassador level, demonstrates how expectations around measurable, embedded social value practice continue to mature across the network.
+Patron recognition has not yet been awarded, but the continued progression of organisations now including Lidl GB, joining Sodexo UK & Ireland, Mitie, M Group Highways and Birmingham Metropolitan College at Ambassador level, demonstrates how expectations around measurable, embedded social value practice are maturing at pace across the network.